JohnyCilohokla/text-transformer/README.md

 This function runs once when you execute the command instead of once per selection.

-Example of attaching a prototype to the context
+Example of attaching an instance of an object to the context

 ```js
 class Context {